|

 there will supply our messenger with a horse.

-Lady Eowyn knows nothing of this?
+Lady Eowyn know of it?

-and women?
+of women?

 Legolas, who had been enjoying the slow, silent ride through